ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

 understanding the fundamental PyDPF-Core functionalities and clarify some concepts.
 They are designed to teach how to perform a task, providing explanations at each stage.

+It helps to have a Python interpreter for hands-on experience, but all code examples are executed, so the tutorial can be read off-line as well.

+For a complete description of all the objects and modules, see the :ref:`API reference <ref_api_section>` section.

 :fa:`person-running` Beginner's guide
 *************************************